nemozny/vnc-share-physical-monitor/README.md

 Or you can use Mobaxterm, which is an all-in-one package.
 &nbsp;
-Mobaxterm - RDP
+* Mobaxterm - RDP

-Remote host: 127.0.0.1, Port: 3389
+* Remote host: 127.0.0.1, Port: 3389

-Network settings - SSH Gateway - enter your SSH credentials.
+* Network settings - SSH Gateway - enter your SSH credentials.

+&nbsp;

 ### One session sharing
 Take your pick of a window manager.
 I went with Fluxbox, since it needed to install the least number of packages of all I have tried.